 Guerrilla: Ok we used (CentOS/Debian/Open SUSE) (Ed: delete where appropriate) as a start-up, and this move makes a lot of sense, change and patch management integrated with automation is v. good.

-Boss, I need to take you out for a beer and a chat.
 Looking at this there is going to be a lot of market competition for trained staff.
 Let’s talking about training and certification.
 We’re going to need to formally train and certify a chunk of the admin team before we do this to meet the vendor’s minimum SLA requirements.
 Off the cuff that will take an ongoing FTE of two out of support for a few months.
 Do you have the budget to hire some consultants to cover that?
-And talking about budget, about my next review . . .

 What do you think?
 Heard something similar?
 Obviously we’ve all seen the positive strides Linux has made in market share worldwide, and it is a nice feeling to be part of a growing trade that values our skills.
 That has its own pressures, especially on staffing and day to day operations.
 HelpSystems is an info-security company, so many of their questions are in that area, however I’m sure similar grumbles exist in configuration management, operational monitoring, and deployment.

-Prevent internal and external attacks on critical systems before they start.
-Watch a demo to learn how Powertech Identity & Access Manager (BoKS) can centralize your multi-vendor infrastructure into a single security domain – with full control over accounts, access and privilege.
+Watch a demo to learn how Core Privileged Access Manager (BoKS) can centralize your multi-vendor infrastructure into a single security domain, with full control over accounts, access and privilege.